 “My favorite part of winemaking is when I see our guests taste the wines I have helped make and love them.
 I feel Ballentine wine is my wine.”

 Luis isn’t always in the cellars; he makes plenty of time for his wife Maria and their four children where they live in Napa.
-He spends time helping his kids with homework, and on the weekends he loves to go bowling or play tennis and soccer with his extended family.
+He spends time helping his kids with homework, and he loves to go golfing or play tennis and soccer with his family.

 Winemaking is all about team work.
 Eric Ortiz and Juan De Loera Garcia are the key members of Luis’ high performing team.
 Born and raised in Napa, Eric enjoys the variety of work from the vineyards to the barrel room.
 He has worked in wineries and vineyards his whole life and joined Ballentine in 2014.
 The newest member of the Ballentine team is Juan De Loera Garcia.
 Juan is dedicated to quality and has jumped on the opportunity to work with our wines and winemaking style.